 Creepers, Trolls, and Body-Love Warriors: Here’s What Happened When Ashley Graham Featured My Photo on Instagram

 If you follow me on Instagram, you know that I recently spent a week at the beach, and wore a different Swimsuits for All suit each day — and all of them except one were bikinis.
 It was a big step in taking on my fear of wearing a two-piece in public, since it was a family vacation — my in-laws were going to see me in all my bikini-clad glory.
 I figured they’d have Thoughts about my body-loving practices — they’ve been known to gripe about their less-than-perfect bodies — but in the end, I didn’t have to employ any of these tactics.
 I was greeted with support, encouragement, and compliments on my beautiful swimsuits.
 I took to Instagram all week to chronicle my Bikini of the Day photos.
 I tagged @swimsuitsforall, @healthyatanysize (a body-positive IG account run by plus model Melinda Parrish), and on the one day that I wore a suit designed by Ashley Graham, the curvaceously venerable Ms. @theashleygraham herself.
 And yesterday, Ashley Graham reposted it as part of a slideshow of 10 women wearing the swimsuits she designed.
-(I made it into a collage for this post.)
+(I made it into a collage for this piece.)

 Since that post hit, it’s been an interesting exercise in observing the power of social media.
 I’ve been keeping tabs on the 73,980 likes and 990 comments (and counting) that are pouring in.